Aesir-Automation/SnoogensArenaMarksmanHunter/README.md

-# Snoogens Arena Marksman Hunter
+# Snoogens Arena Marksman Hunter OUTDATED
 ![alt text](https://i.imgur.com/hkIYw42.png)

 A PVP only rotation with a specific focus on Arena, however with full support for Battleground usage.